14 Best Top Tourist Attractions in Japan

 The temple’s surroundings are equally enchanting.
 The pavilion is situated within a meticulously maintained Japanese garden that exemplifies the principles of Zen landscaping.
 The garden features tranquil ponds, carefully placed rocks, lush greenery, and meticulously pruned trees, creating a harmonious and serene atmosphere that complements the temple’s beauty.

-Visitors to the Golden Pavilion can take a leisurely stroll around the garden, crossing the iconic stone bridge that leads to the pavilion.
+Visitors to the Golden Pavilion can take a stroll around the garden, crossing the iconic stone bridge that leads to the pavilion.
 The reflection of the temple in the pond adds to the ethereal ambiance, making for stunning photo opportunities from various angles.

 While the exterior of the Golden Pavilion is the main attraction, the interior is not open to the public.
 However, visitors can explore the temple’s surrounding grounds and visit other structures within the complex, including a teahouse and a small museum that displays art and historical artifacts related to the temple.